Cnasboll/HLF25-2/v04/README.md

 m
 Enter Appearance: Race (Species in Latin or English), or enter to finish populating Appearance:
 Usrus arctos
 Enter Appearance: Height (Height in centimeters and / or feet and inches.
 For multiple representations, enter a list in json format e.g. ["6'2\"", "188 cm"] or a single value like '188 cm', '188' or '1.88' (meters) without surrounding '), or enter to finish populating Appearance:
 150 cm
 Enter Appearance: Weight (Weight in kilograms and / or pounds.
 For multiple representations, enter a list in json format e.g. ["210 lb", "95 kg"] or a single value like '95 kg' or '95' (kilograms) without surrounding '), or enter to finish populating Appearance:
 250 kg
-Enter Appearance: Eye Colour (The character's eye color of the most recent appearance), or enter to finish populating Appearance: brown
+Enter Appearance: Eye Colour (The character's eye color of the most recent appearance), or enter to finish populating Appearance:
+Brown
-Enter Appearance: Hair Colour (The character's hair color of the most recent appearance), or enter to finish populating Appearance: brown
+Enter Appearance: Hair Colour (The character's hair color of the most recent appearance), or enter to finish populating Appearance:
+Brown

 Populate Work (Hero's work)? (y/n) y
-Enter Work: occupation (Occupation of the character), or enter to finish populating Work:
+Enter Work: Occupation (Occupation of the character), or enter to finish populating Work:
 Law enforcement
-Enter Work: base (A place where the character works or lives or hides rather frequently), or enter to finish populating Work:
+Enter Work: Base (A place where the character works or lives or hides rather frequently), or enter to finish populating Work:
-Kullarna
+Tre Kullar

 Populate Connections (Hero's connections)? (y/n) y
 Enter Connections: Group Affiliation (Groups the character is affiliated with wether currently or in the past and if addmittedly or not), or enter to finish populating Connections:
 Bamse, Lille Skutt och Skalman (tm)
 Enter Connections: Relatives (A list of the character's relatives by blood, marriage, adoption, or pure association), or enter to finish populating Connections:
 Brummelisa (primär partner), Nalle-Maja, Teddy, Brum, Brumma

 Populate Image (Hero's image)? (y/n) n

 Save new hero with the following details?
 =============
-id: ad31d12c-c5d4-41dc-9aef-1a1a6cdb121e
+id: 96531606-192c-4931-b57b-0d78e53c8b7a
 Version: 1
+Timestamp: 2025-10-21T10:56:40.570738Z
+Locked: true
 External ID: this-is-internally-a-string-that-happens-to-be-integers-in-the-api-so-hopefully-this-wont-collide
 Name: Bamse
-Powerstats: Intelligence: 85
+Powerstats: Intelligence: 30
-Powerstats: Strength: 999
+Powerstats: Strength: 99
 Powerstats: Speed: 7
 Powerstats: Durability: 30
 Powerstats: Power: 2
 Powerstats: Combat: 2
-Biography: Full Name: Banse Brunberg
+Biography: Full Name: Bamse Brunberg
 Biography: Alter Egos: Kapten Buster.
 Ingen har sett honom och Bamse samtidigt.
 Biography: Aliases: [Världens starkaste björn]
 Biography: Place of Birth: Vargön